Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 People with The Ehlers-Danlos syndromes are known as medical zebras after having adopted this identity world-wide to bring greater awareness to these rare connective tissue conditions.

 In medicine, the term “zebra” is used in reference to a rare disease or condition: Doctors are taught this phrase in school to avoid misdiagnosing patients.
-Unfortunately, Hypermobile Ehlers-Danlos is challenging to diagnose at best with it’s scattered and variable symptoms.
+Unfortunately, hEDS is challenging to diagnose at best with its scattered symptoms, variable phenotypes, and lack of genetic marker.

-hEDS (Hypermobile Ehlers-Danlos) is an inherited connective tissue disorder, caused by defects in collagen formation, resulting in hyperextensible skin, tissues, and joints.
+Hypermobile type Ehlers-Danlos Syndrome (hEDS) is an inherited connective tissue disorder, caused by defects in collagen formation, resulting in hyperextensible skin, tissues, and joints.
 While being considered the least severe type of EDS, it is multi-systemic in nature and the impact is not limited strictly to joint hypermobility and musculoskeletal problems.
-Hypermobility Spectrum Disorders (HSD) can be just as severe as hEDS though are not currently confirmed to be inherited.
+Hypermobility Spectrum Disorders (HSD) are also connective tissue disorders and are currently classified into four types based on where hypermobility is manifested.
+HSD can be just as pronounced as hEDS though they are not currently confirmed to be inherited.

 Move Daily is striving to bring greater attention to managing Hypermobility as seen in both hEDS and HSD.
 Chronic pain, acute injuries, anxiety, depression, digestive upset, high stress, kinesiophobia, and loss of quality of life are among the few things that can impact someone with hEDS or HSD.
 Treatment and management are generally focused on preventing severe complications, managing pain, and retaining or improving quality of life (yes, potential for improvement is possible!).